ohughes1207/pokemon-webscraper/README.md

 ## pokemonscraper

-A custom built web scraper to collect data of all existing pokemon and create a dataset which will be used in the creation of my Pokedex App.
+A custom built web scraper to collect data of all existing Pokemon and create a dataset which will be used in the creation of my Pokedex App.

 ### How to use